 In the examples to the right, the top drawing shows a closed break with an overburn.
-The cut begins with an arc-shaped lead out.
+The cut begins with an arcshaped lead in, and finishes with an arc-shaped lead out.
 The parameters for this break are shown below.